turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 * `unit price` with the price per gallon in the current city
 * `spent` with the total bill for this fill-up

-*First: return a dictionary out of this function.
-The three keys are listed above.*
+*First: return a Double out of this function.*
-*Second: Can you improve your `refuel` method so that these three values are correctly calculated?*
+*Second: Can you improve your `refuel` method so that the three values listed above are correctly calculated?*

 Here are a couple tips: